-Installing belt. - Examine belt for inspection or replacement (flat spots on edge from burning on take off or holding brake etc) Make sure no oil, grease, etc has contacted belt.
-Use only non residue cleaners like Brake cleaner to clean components.

-Carefully install the belt around the rear clutch and center hub of the front clutch.
+- 4) Installing belt.
+Examine belt for inspection or replacement (flat spots on edge from burning on take off or holding brake etc) - CAREFULLY install the belt around the rear clutch and center hub of the front clutch.
 There is a threaded hole in the secondary clutch that can be used to spread the sheaves of the secondary.
-Can Am technicians have a special bolt "driven pulley expander".
-This will assist in letting the belt down into the secondary and make re- installing the belt easy.
-This hole is a M8 x 1.25 .
-A FULLY threaded bolt of approximately 75mm length can be used.
+Can Am technicians have a special bolt "driven pulley expander"(M8 X1.25 bolt) This will assist in letting the belt down into the secondary and make re- installing the belt easy. - Make sure belt and clutch surfaces are CLEAN!
+A non-residue cleaner like brake cleaner (not lube products or carb cleaner) if necessary for sheaves.

 The Factory Can Am belt is the best belt for this vehicle.
 As much as we would like to recommend a cheaper priced alternative, the factory belt is superior and recommended for this application.
-In fact the components in this kit and the "set up guide" are calibrated to this belt compound.
+In fact, the components in this kit and the "set up guide" are calibrated to this belt compound.
 The drive belt is a CRITICAL component in tuning this vehicle.